KhronosGroup/MoltenVK/ExternalRevisions/README.md

 		cd External/SPIRV-Cross
 		./checkout_glslang_spirv_tools.sh
+		./build_glslang_spirv_tools.sh

+2. Build `SPIRV-Cross`:

+		make

-2. Run the regression tests:
+3. Run the regression tests:

 		./test_shaders.sh

-3. If your changes result in different expected output for a reference shader, and the new results are correct, you can update the reference shader for a particular regression test by deleting that reference shader, in either `External/SPIRV-Cross/reference/shaders-msl` or `External/SPIRV-Cross/reference/opt/shaders-msl`, and running the test again.
+4. If your changes result in different expected output for a reference shader, and the new results are correct, you can update the reference shader for a particular regression test by deleting that reference shader, in either `External/SPIRV-Cross/reference/shaders-msl` or `External/SPIRV-Cross/reference/opt/shaders-msl`, and running the test again.
 The test will